 Ada does not mandate the use of a garbage collector, but Ada implementations are free to provide such memory reclamation.
 For applications that use and return memory on an implementation that provides garbage collection, the issues associated with garbage collection exist in Ada.

-C.41.2 Guidance to language users
+6.40.2 Guidance to language users

 Use storage pools where possible.